 You must file original printed and signed petitions with the Attorney General’s Office.
-Given the current remote working conditions, a representative of the Attorney General's Office will be available to accept in-person filings on the first Wednesday of August only.
-If you plan to deliver in-person on that date, we ask that you please email email@example.com, with the time you will be arriving.
+Given the current remote working conditions, a representative of the Attorney General's Office will be available to accept walk-in in-person filings on the first Wednesday of August only.
 Filings are accepted at One Ashburton Place, 20th Floor, Boston, MA 02108.
 You can file by mail, but late petitions cannot be accepted, even if they were delayed in the mail, so filing in person is strongly suggested.
 The Attorney General’s Office closes at 5:00 PM.

 Please note: Security procedures at One Ashburton Place have changed.
 Read about the new security procedures before you arrive to file your petition.
 You now need a photo ID to access the building.
 Please make sure to have one with you and arrive with extra time to go through security so that you can get your petition filed on time.
 We cannot accept petitions past 5:00 p.m.